atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 f
 melancholy paper in his hand, and, with a countenance which expressed more than words can describe'' ''
-As Soon as Mr. Selby Saw lewson ad •vancing, he held the paper — Read here, my friend, " Said the amiable,. distressed man, looking earnestly at him.
-Then, clasping shis hands in an agony of gries, and with uplifted eyes, he added — Good God!
+As Soon as Mr. Selby Saw lewson ad •vancing, he held the paper --Read here, my friend, " Said the amiable,. distressed man, looking earnestly at him.
+Then, clasping shis hands in an agony of gries, and with uplifted eyes, he added --Good God!
 Can there posti r bly r
 \
 %
-118 The Jou R N E Y to Lon don. bly be. fo rhuch difference between one man’is child and another? — And 3 yet I once thought my boy as well y disposed— — "
+118 The Jou R N E Y to Lon don. bly be. fo rhuch difference between one man’is child and another? --And 3 yet I once thought my boy as well y disposed----"
 %
 \
 he ceased speaking, to wipe away the tears, which rushed into his eyes, in ^ m ^
-Spite of all his efforts to stop them, lewson attempted to Speak comfort to him, but he replied — I thank you,
+Spite of all his efforts to stop them, lewson attempted to Speak comfort to him, but he replied --I thank you,
 \
-young man; but you know not what it is to have a Son a murderer i pray God you never may." lewson, Seeling the force of his friend’s Sorrow, Seeling also for his fan ny, who could not, he knew, but be extremely grieved to have her brother, of whom she was very Sond, in So un sortunate a Situation — Supposing her not to
+young man; but you know not what it is to have a Son a murderer i pray God you never may." lewson, Seeling the force of his friend’s Sorrow, Seeling also for his fan ny, who could not, he knew, but be extremely grieved to have her brother, of whom she was very Sond, in So un sortunate a Situation --Supposing her not to
 «
 I